ECronin1973/WSAA-Project/README.md

 - If the API is not being hosted on a public server and is only being used locally (e.g., http://127.0.0.1:5000), there is no need for OAuth since the API is not exposed to external users.
 If deployed in a public environment, OAuth can be integrated to enhance API security.

 **Limited Scope:**
-- The project is focused on analyzing and visualizing road safety data, with CRUD operations on a local dataset.
+- The project is focused on analysing and visualizing road safety data, with CRUD operations on a local dataset.
 There is no sensitive or user-specific data that requires advanced authentication mechanisms like OAuth.

 **Development and Testing Context:**
 The project is primarily for coursework, development, or testing purposes, implementing OAuth would add unnecessary complexity without providing significant benefits.